Probable Jaws

 I will return to my regular chambers there in Brooklyn, New York.

-But before I leave my summertime chambers here at WERU.org in Orland, Maine, I just want to say thank you to all of you, Judge John Hodgman listeners.
+But before I leave my summertime chambers here at WERU.org in Orland, Maine, I just want to say thank you to all of you, Judge John Hodgman, listeners.

-And I know that there are more than one of you who called in and pledged your support for WERU, a community radio station that's losing a huge chunk, I think, a third of its budget.
+And I know that there are more than one of you who called in and pledged your support for WERU, a community radio station that's losing a huge chunk, I believe a third of its budget.

+These independently owned media operations really, really only thrive on your support.
 So we're very grateful to have yours.

 Jesse, what's going on in your world?